JBavitha/physicaldesignASIC/README.md

 </details>

 # RTL Design using Verilog with SKY130 Technology
+## DAY3 - Introduction to Verilog RTL design and synthesis

-## Introduction to Open-Source Simulator iVerilog
+### Introduction to Open-Source Simulator iVerilog

 <details>
 <summary> Introduction to iVerilog Design Testbench </summary>